victormoe/stackoverflow_kaggle/README.md

 <b>precision@20</b>: 0.007589360622287591 (approx. 15% of train questions have found a respondent in the top 20 predictions)</br>
 <b>mean_reciprocal_rank</b> (approximated): 0.06493295795350325

 I tried to enhance it with a collaborative filtering algorithm (ALS from pyspark MLlib) trained on the train questions to create continuous scores on all users for each train question, instead of only taking binary 0-1 scores on the few respondents (often 1 or 2) to those train questions.
-The crossval metrics were disappointing and clearly worse, giving the impression that always the same users respond to the same kinds of questions.
+The crossval metrics were disappointing and clearly worse, giving the impression that always the same few users respond to the same kinds of questions.

 <b>precision@1</b>: 0.0018353755165877758</br>
 <b>precision@5</b>: 0.0011811863651900111</br>